 Heritage assets are assets that are held by the Authority principally for their contribution to knowledge or culture.
 These assets are accounted for as a separate item on the balance sheet.
-The Authority's Heritage Assets are housed in the Authority's London Fire Brigade Museum located at Southwark and are the collection which can be divided across four main areas: museum exhibits, the art collection, the museum archive and museum library.
+The Authority's Heritage Assets are presently housed in the Authority's London Fire Brigade Museum located at Southwark.
+The Museum closed in 2015/16 pending a move to new site, the collection will be placed in storage until the new site is ready, meanwhile some museum pieces will be placed on display at various sites.
+The collection which can be divided across four main areas: museum exhibits, the art collection, the museum archive and museum library.